-A palindrome is a word or a number or a sequence of units that is able to be read the same way from either direction, be it forwards or backwards.
+A palindrome is a word or a number or a sequence of words that can be read the same way from either direction, be it forwards or backwards.
 Punctuation and spaces between the words or lettering is allowed.
-Composing literature that is categorized as a palindrome is known as ‘constrained writing.’

 The longest single word palindrome in the English language contains nine letters and is “stratagem" meaning mega tarts.
 Other fun palindromes exist such as:

 The word palindrome is derived from the Greek ‘palin,’ or “back” and ‘dromos’ or "direction."
 The actual Greek phrase alluded to the backward movement of the crab.
 Palindromes date back to about 70AD, when they were first found as a graffito buried in ash at Herculaneum.

 This first known palindrome was in Latin and read “sator arepo tenet opera rotas” which means either:

 The sower Arepo holds the wheels with effort.